AmirBayat0/PostVibe-Ai/README.md

 **7. How does the AI caption generation work?**
 It uses an AI API to generate captions based on user input and settings.

-**8. Do I need an OpenAI API key?**
+**8. Do I need an OpenRouter API key?**
-If you want to use the AI caption generation feature with OpenAI, yes.
+If you want to use the AI caption generation feature with OpenRouter, yes.
 Otherwise, you can modify or disable it.

 **9. Is the app’s data stored locally?**
 Yes, caption history is saved locally using Hive, and user settings are saved via Shared Preferences.